Mercedes-Benz M276/M278 Camshaft Position Sensor Leakage

 Posted September 29, 2023

-Let me just sidebar real quick, and personally attest to the overall quality of the 276/278 motors from Benz.
-They are a true marvel of engineering.
-With their versatile placement, these power plants were installed in everything from the C class all the way up to the E63S AMG S, and everything in between, for several generations.
+Let me just sidebar real quick, and reminisce in the 276/278 motors themselves.
+They are phenomenal to pilot (power and balance-wise), and with their versatile placement, versions of this power plant (and its technology) were installed in everything from the C Class all the way up to S63 for several generations.
 Thanks to direct injection, they’re not only incredible performers, but also achievers of fantastic fuel economy numbers in their segments / classes.

-Regardless, we urge all owners of 2013-2019 Mercedes cars with a V6, and 2011-2019 Mercedes cars with V8 motors to schedule your MB vehicle for a routine checkup, with a particular inspection of these sensors, and replacement (whether preventive, or reactive).
-The sooner, the better.
+We urge all owners of 2013-2019 Mercedes cars with a V6, and 2011-2019 Mercedes cars with V8 motors (including the AMG cars) to schedule your MB vehicle with us for a routine checkup, with a purpose driven inspection of these sensors, and advisement based on our findings.

-The purpose of this blog post is not to point fingers at the manufacturer, it is to raise acute awareness of this increasingly more common finding, so that more of the affected vehicles will have a fighting chance at proactive services being rendered, rather than reactive.
+The purpose of this blog post is not to point fingers at Mercedes-Benz, it is to raise acute awareness of this increasingly more common finding, so that owners of the vehicles affected by this alarming situation are educated, and able to make an informed decision about how they are going to react. more of the affected vehicles will have a fighting chance at proactive services being rendered, rather than reactive.

 Categories: Electrical, Engine, Fuel Efficiency